AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

     color: ''
   - template: text
     block: text
+    content: |-
+      · **Team Members**

-    content: "· **Team Members**\n\n* Our team members are temperature tested before starting work each shift\n* Team members are screened prior to each shift to ensure they do not currently have virus symptoms and have not been exposed to anyone who has tested positive for COVID-19\n* We require all employees to report any illness to a supervisor\n* We require notification of any COVID-19 positive cases in a team members household\n* We will provide personal protective equipment including masks to all team members, and training on how to use it, based on CDC guidelines\n* Our team members are provided sanitizing stations\n\n· **Food Service Areas**\n\n* The Athletes in Action Concessions Stand will not be open
+      * Our team members are temperature tested before starting work each shift
+      * Team members are screened prior to each shift to ensure they do not currently have virus symptoms and have not been exposed to anyone who has tested positive for COVID-19
+      * We require all employees to report any illness to a supervisor
+      * We require notification of any COVID-19 positive cases in a team members household
+      * We will provide personal protective equipment including masks to all team members, and training on how to use it, based on CDC guidelines
+      * Our team members are provided sanitizing stations

+      · **Food Service Areas**

+      * The Athletes in Action Concessions Stand will not be open

+      · **Additional Cleaning/Safety Standards**

-      \n\n· **Additional Cleaning/Safety Standards**\n\n* Restrooms are cleaned with
+      * Restrooms are cleaned with sanitizing solutions several times a day
-      sanitizing solutions several times a day\n* We have temporarily closed every other urinal in men’s restrooms\n* We have placed signage throughout the venue encouraging distancing, hand washing, and other safe practices\n* We will be continuously monitoring and improving our operations for the safety of our athletes, families, and team members\n* We are committed to communicating with coaches, event owners, participants, vendors, and other visitors to the facility our guidelines and requesting everyone work together to keep us all safer"
+      * We have temporarily closed every other urinal in men’s restrooms
+      * We have placed signage throughout the venue encouraging distancing, hand washing, and other safe practices
+      * We will be continuously monitoring and improving our operations for the safety of our athletes, families, and team members
+      * We are committed to communicating with coaches, event owners, participants, vendors, and other visitors to the facility our guidelines and requesting everyone work together to keep us all safer
     centered: false
 - template: one-column
   block: one-column